 So what makes a good family photographer and what should you consider when choosing one?
-Paula, photographer at Paula Deegan Photography discusses her top tips for how to choose the best photographer for your family and why a good fit is important to photographers too.
+Paula Deegan has been on both sides of the coin and discusses her top tips for choosing the best photographer for your family and why a good fit is important to photographers too.

 1. Pick a photographer whose style you love!

 Only you know what type of photography you’d like to see displayed in your home.
 Do some research online, look at different photographers’ portfolios and try to pinpoint what sort of style appeals to you.
 Photographers’ styles are unique to them and come in all shapes and sizes.
 Photography is as much to do with the people in front of the lens as the person behind it.

 “You don’t take a photograph just with a camera.
 You bring to the act of photography all the pictures you have seen, the books you have read, the music you have heard, the people you have loved.”